 You could think of the title as the fragrant smell of honey that lures flies into the sticky trap.
 However you don’t want the relationship with your visitors to end there, you want them to become returning readers and you won’t get them back unless you write great original content, which takes us to the next item on this list.

 Question #7 – Does the quality of the content make a difference?

 You bet it does!

 With interesting and original content you’ll keep your visitors coming back again and again.
-Write boring, outdated or unimaginative stuff and you’ll not hear anything in your site other than the sound of crickets.
+Write boring, outdated, or unimaginative stuff and you’ll not hear anything on your site other than the sound of crickets.

 Most of all, don’t forget to be yourself!

 If you have a day job and do not have much time to blog, you might want to write mostly evergreen content that you can share again and again, but keep a bunch of seasonal posts at hand to bring in some more readers for special occasions such as Christmas, Father’s/Mother’s Day or the first day of summer for example.